-Farmer brings to Transylvania over three decades worth of coaching experience across NCAA Division I, Division III and professional women’s soccer levels, 23 years as a head coach.
+Farmer brings to Transylvania over three decades worth of coaching experience across NCAA Division I, Division III and professional women’s soccer levels, and 26 years as a head coach.

-Farmer constructed a national championship program at Division III Ithaca College from 1987 through 1993, assembling a record of 110-23-23 and leading the Bombers to back-to-back national titles in 1990 and 1991.
-His arrival at Ithaca in 1987 was marked by an instant impact, leading Ithaca to the NCAA Tournament in his first season.
+Farmer’s first national masterpiece came at Division III Ithaca College in New York from 1987 through 1993 where he constructed a national championship program.
+During his tenure with the Ithaca, the Bombers assembled a record of 110-23-23 and captured back-to-back national titles in 1990 and 1991.
+His arrival at Ithaca in 1987 instantly signaled a sign of things to come as he led Ithaca to the NCAA Tournament in his first season.

-Following his tenure at Ithaca, Farmer took over at Division I Penn State University in 1994 when the Nittany Lions were starting a brand new women’s soccer program.
+Following his tenure at Ithaca, Farmer moved to the ranks of Division I as he took the reins for a brand new women’s soccer program at Penn State University in 1994.
 Like Ithaca, Penn State enjoyed immediate success under Farmer as it went 14-4-1 in the 1994 season.
 One season later, Penn State advanced to the NCAA Tournament, and the program won its first Big Ten championship in 1998.
-1999 was a season to remember for Farmer and Penn State as the Nittany Lions made an NCAA National Semifinal appearance in 1999 and Farmer was named the NSCAA/Adidas Division I National Coach of the Year.
+The 1999 campaign was a season to remember for Farmer and Penn State as the Nittany Lions made an NCAA National Semifinal appearance in 1999 and Farmer was named the NSCAA/Adidas Division I National Coach of the Year.

 In 2001, Farmer ascended to the realm of professional women’s soccer, becoming the head coach of the New York Power of the Women’s United Soccer Association.
 Following a two-year stint with the Power, Farmer served as head coach at Tennessee Tech and Syracuse, and later as an assistant coach at the University of Wisconsin.

-In 23 years as a head coach at Ithaca, Penn State, Tennessee Tech, Syracuse, and Cornell, Farmer has amassed a 286-131-46 coaching record.
-After his final head coaching stint in 2007, Farmer ranked 13th on the all-time wins list among active NCAA Division I women’s soccer head coaches.
+In 25 years as a head coach at Ithaca, Penn State, Tennessee Tech, Syracuse, and Cornell, Farmer has amassed a 286-131-46 coaching record.
+By 2007, Farmer ranked 13th on the all-time wins list among active NCAA Division I women’s soccer head coaches.